 A list of custom fields from your Zendesk account appears.
 Note: You must have already created custom fields in Zendesk.

-- Deselect the Create Contacts and Accounts in Salesforce checkbox if you do not want to create a new Contact or Account in Salesforce when no match is found for the ticket's requester or organization.
+want to create a new Contact or Account in Salesforce when no match is found for the ticket's requester or organization.

 By default, when Zendesk sends ticket information to Salesforce, if an exact email match is not found between the ticket requester and a Contact (not a lead) a new Contact is created in Salesforce.
 Likewise, if an exact email match is not found between the organization and an Account, a new Account is created in Salesforce.

-- If you opt to create new Contacts for unmatched ticket requesters, you can enter an existing Account as the Default Account for new Contacts if no organization is present in Zendesk.
+for new Contacts if no organization is present in Zendesk.
 You can also click the Account lookup icon to set the default Account.

 Setting a default Account will prevent orphaned Accounts from being created.